 You can talk to a Geico customer service representative at 1 (800) 207-7847 to see if your personal policy will extend to your rental car.
 If you do not have sufficient coverage through Geico to cover your rental car, you can purchase insurance from your rental car company, or see if it is offered by your credit card company.

-Geico Rental Car Insurance Coverage Limits
+Geico Rental Car Coverage

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.